-- From the Advanced menu, select System. - Select Date & Time in the System section.
+- 1. From the Advanced menu, select System. - 2.
+Select Date & Time in the System section.

-- Select the local time zone.
-Your Gateway automatically detects daylight saving times for selected time zone. - In the Automatic Time Update section, click Enable on to perform an automatic time update. - Define the time server addresses. - 6.
-Enter the IP address or domain name of the time server, then click Apply to save changes. - 7.
+- 3. Select the local time zone.
+The Gateway automatically detects daylight saving times for selected time zone. - 4.
+In the Automatic Time Update section, click Enable on to perform an automatic time update. - 5.
 To refresh the page, click Refresh.